 How does magnesium work to increase testosterone?

-I’ll end off by pointing out some facts on this topic to get you thinking about how this all works and why you may want to try out supplementing with a high quality magnesium.
+I’ll end off by pointing out some facts on this topic to get you thinking about how this all works and why you may want to try out supplementing with high-quality magnesium.

 Magnesium aids in sleep and also lowers anxiety (perhaps by blocking cortisol, the body’s stress hormone).
 Long healthy sleep and low levels of cortisol are associated with higher levels of free and total testosterone.
 So magnesium can help facilitate the reactions associated with building testosterone directly, and it can also help increase testosterone indirectly by blocking cortisol and improving sleep.
 So in addition to becoming stronger and having higher levels of testosterone, you’ll also likely experience better and longer sleep, less stress, and less anxiety.